streetprophet90/FarmCom_BETA/FARMCOM_RECOMMENDATIONS.md

 ### Updated Priority 1 (July 19, 2025)
 - ✅ Discussion Forums (COMPLETED)
 - ✅ Flexible Permission System (COMPLETED)
-- ⏳ Notification System (NEXT)
+- ✅ Enhanced Notification System (COMPLETED)

 ### Key Decisions Made During Development
 1. **Discussion Forums Priority**: Originally planned as part of Community Features, but moved to Priority 1 due to user demand and community building importance
 2. **Permission System Addition**: Not in original plan but added when realizing the need for flexible admin delegation
 3. **Dashboard Enhancements**: Completed earlier than planned, providing foundation for other features
-4. **Notification System**: Moved to next priority after forums and permissions completion
+4. **Enhanced Notification System**: Evolved from basic notifications to comprehensive system with user preferences and real-time features

 ### Technical Evolution
 - **Original Approach**: Simple role-based permissions
 - **Evolved To**: Granular, time-limited, scope-controlled permission system
 - **Reason**: Need for flexible admin delegation without giving full superuser access
+- **Notification Evolution**: From basic alerts to comprehensive system with user preferences, real-time updates, and multiple notification types

 ---

 *This roadmap provides a comprehensive guide for developing FarmCom into a full-featured agricultural community platform.
 The evolution shows how priorities shifted based on user needs and technical requirements.
-Major milestones achieved: Discussion Forums and Permission System are now complete and fully functional.*
+Major milestones achieved: Discussion Forums, Permission System, and Enhanced Notification System are now complete and fully functional.
+All core Priority 1 features have been successfully implemented.*